Magnetic pulses sent to your brain from TMS treatment can help improve your entire life and offer long-term symptom

 In Europe, it’s CE approved for major depressive disorder, OCD, PTSD, stroke after-effects, bipolar depression, schizophrenia, Parkinson’s disease, Alzheimer’s disease, cigarette addiction, autism spectrum disorders, Asperger’s, multiple sclerosis and chronic pain.

 An imbalance in proper brain chemistry is a common cause of depression.
-With TMS therapy, magnetic pulses stimulate neurons in the mood center of the brain which, in turn, help alleviate depression.
+With TMS therapy, magnetic pulses stimulate neurons of the brain which, in turn, help alleviate depression.
 Many people suffer from this type of depression, caused by a chemical imbalance, and don’t even realize it.
 The signs of depression include sadness and melancholy that doesn’t seem to go away, a lack of energy, irritability, change in sleeping and/or eating habits, and a lack of interest in activities that used to be enjoyable.

 Many people have treatment resistant depression, where antidepressants have helped little if at all.
 Transcranial Magnetic Stimulation is an excellent alternative depression treatment.
 Also, whether or not antidepressants have helped previously, TMS therapy can still be effective.

 And if you have undergone shock therapy or electroconvulsive therapy (ECT) without success, TMS treatments can help—without anesthesia or electrical shocks.
 A covered magnetic stimulating coil is strategically placed on the patient’s head.
 A magnetic field generated from the coil passes through the skull and creates a current that affects the action of neurons in the brain responsible for mood.
 Unlike antidepressants and other medications, TMS therapy has a long-lasting effect.
 Some people may need additional treatment months later, while others enjoy long-term relief.

 Transcranial magnetic stimulation (TMS) is based on the science of bioelectricity.
 In the late 1700’s, it was discovered that nerves act as electric conductors and play an important role in muscle contraction.
 Work began in the United Kingdom in 1976 in which nerves were stimulated using short magnetic field pulses.
 This work was expanded upon by Anthony Barker and the Sheffield group in 1985 when they developed a machine that could stimulate the cerebral cortex.
 It used electromagnets rather than direct electric current in order to avoid the pain and disruption caused by electric shocks and seizures.